zscole/canto-node-primer/README.md

 From the `$HOME/canto-node-primer` folder, run `chmod 700 setup.sh` to make the bash script an executable file.

+Before running the script, edit the `canto.service` file and replace `INSERT_YOUR_USERNAME_HERE` with your username on line 7.

-The run `./setup.sh` and let the script work its magic.
+Then run `./setup.sh` and let the script work its magic.

 ## TODO
 I still need to finish the script to include instructions for syncing your node with the current state.